pastasouriss/CV/cv.md

 ## Brief Self-Introduction

-I am a 19-year-old student at BSUIR and a beginner UX designer.
-I am open-minded and love learning new things.
-I enjoy exploring fresh ideas and am excited to grow my skills in creating user-friendly designs.
+I’m a 19-year-old student at BSUIR and an emerging UX designer with a passion for creativity.
+I love exploring new ideas and tackling design challenges that make interfaces both simple and enjoyable.
+I’m always eager to learn, collaborate, and bring a fresh perspective to every project!

 ## Skills